linehop/guides/Guides/creating-new-users.md

 - Bar administrator user
 - Facebook/iOS app user

-Depending on which kind of user you hold, your account will have a different level of clearance with their own set of privileges.
+Depending on which kind of user you are, your account will have a different level of clearance with its own set of privileges.
 Facebook/iOS app users do not have the level of clearance needed to access the web-administrative panel.
 This portal is reserved for superusers and bar administrators.

 ## What is a superuser?
 Superusers hold the highest level of clearance that enables them to: